blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

     version?: string;
     supportedMethods?: Array<typeof availableMethods[number]>;
   }
-): Promise<Result<MetaMaskMasca>>;
+): Promise<Result<Masca>>;
 ```

-When installing the Masca it is possible to set a custom `snapId` if you do not want to instal it from the official repository.
+When installing Masca it is possible to set a custom `snapId` if you do not want to instal it from the official repository.

 It is also possible to use custom version and set a list of supported methods.
 If connected Masca does not currently have one of the supported methods selected, `switchMethod` RPC method will be automatically called.

-After snap installation, this function returns `MetamaskMasca` object that can be used to retrieve snap API.
+After snap installation, this function returns `Masca` object that can be used to retrieve snap API.
 An example of initializing Masca and invoking snap API is shown below.

 :::tip